EastEnd Cabaret: History

 The first incarnation of EastEnd Cabaret was in November 2009 at the iconic East End pub owned by artist Pauline Forster, The George Tavern.
 The show was called Bernadette Byrne (Bernie Dieter) and the EastEnd Cabaret, and took the form of a cabaret revue, featuring singers, poets and comedians.

 EastEnd Cabaret created and curated "The Attic" in December 2010, a pop-up cabaret bar in an illegal squat in Soho.
 The building (which once housed the Limelight Club, famed in the 1980s for celebrity nightclubbers including Prince) was taken over by art squatters The Oubliette Arthouse.

 In 2011, in an article on the London cabaret scene, the duo was named as one of Time Out magazine's Top Ten "Cabaret Superstars".

+Their critically acclaimed live shows toured across multiple countries and festivals, including repeat appearances at Edinburgh Fringe, the Arcola Theatre, the Famous Spiegeltent at Melbourne International Comedy Festival, New Zealand Comedy Festival and Soho Theatre.

+Their final live show was at Darwin Festival in 2017.